“What happened to my website traffic? Why has my conversion rate dropped?”

 If your second opinion confirms some rank or traffic drop, plug those URLs into a crawler tool (which SEMRush helpfully provides).
 The tool might tell you that the URLs are returning a 404 (not found) error or some other error.

-SEO Website Analysis Step 2: Check for Google Search Console Problems
+SEO Website Analysis: Check for Google Search Console Problems

-If you’re noticing the drop from Google Search Console, it might be due to some human-caused problems.
+If you’re noticing a drop in Google Search Console, it might be due to some human-caused problems.
+This may require a Google site analysis.

 For example, somebody can go into Search Console and remove an entire URL.
 When that happens, that page is de-indexed and people won’t be able to find it from the search results.